By Neil Kinson, Chief of Staff, Redwood Software

 Redwood RunMyJobs scheduling is designed to be used by the typical IT user, not a specialist.
 It provides an intuitive drag-and-drop process interface and centralized dashboard.
 That means there’s no compound complexity in scaling operations up, when that time comes.
 And there’s no reliance on institutional knowledge of complex software packages.

 Cloud, in the consumer world, is a shorthand for accessibility, ease-of-use, predictability and reliability.
-In 2019, you should be expecting exactly the same from your automation solution.
+You should be expecting exactly the same from your automation solution.
 And if you can’t, you should talk to us.

 Try the world’s only enterprise cloud-based solution for job scheduling and process automation today.
 Get started now with a free trial of Redwood RunMyJobs scheduling.
 You’ll be able to use the service for 30 days and get support and help